-At the start of 2017 Wealden council tenants and retirement living leaseholders were sent a satisfaction survey by Kwest Research asking them about their views on the services that housing provide.
-39% of tenants and leaseholders responded.
+During the summer of 2020 our council tenants and retirement living leaseholders were sent a standardised satisfaction survey asking them about their views on the services that we provide as a housing provide service.

-These surveys are carried out approximately every 5 years with the last survey in 2013.
-Most of the questions are standardised so that housing providers can compare their performance against other providers, although we do ask a number of additional questions to help us tailor our services to tenants and leaseholders needs.
+These satisfaction surveys are carried out approximately every 3 years with the last survey in 2016/17.
+Most of the questions are standardised so that housing providers can compare their performance against other providers, although we did ask a few additional questions to help us tailor our services to tenants and leaseholders needs.